cakephp/docs/en/views.rst

 Anything you want to see in all of your views should be placed in a layout.

-Layout files should be placed in ``/app/View/Layouts``.
-CakePHP's default layout can be overridden by creating a new default layout at ``/app/View/Layouts/default.ctp``.
-Once a new default layout has been created, controller-rendered view code is placed inside of the default layout when the page is rendered.
+CakePHP's default layout is located at ``/app/View/Layouts/default.ctp``.
+If you want to change the overall look of your application, then this is the right place to start, because controller-rendered view code is placed inside of the default layout when the page is rendered.

+Other layout files should be placed in ``/app/View/Layouts``.
-When you create a layout, you need to tell CakePHP where to place the code for your views.
+When you create a layout, you need to tell CakePHP where to place the output of your views.
 To do so, make sure your layout includes a place for ``$this->fetch('content')`` Here's an example of what a default layout might look like: